port-experimental/audit-logs-to-kafka/README.md

 ```

 The script will:
-1. Connect to Port.io API
+1. Connect to the Port API
 2. Fetch audit logs
 3. Send them to the configured Kafka topic
 4. Track the last processed log using `last_processed.txt`